The Memory Behind This Treat

 - Preheat the oven to 400°F (200°C) and line a baking sheet with parchment paper.

-- Lightly flour your work surface and unfold the thawed puff pastry sheet.
-Use a heart-shaped cookie cutter to cut out as many hearts as possible.
+- Use a heart-shaped cookie cutter to cut out as many hearts as possible.

 - From half of the cutout hearts, cut a smaller heart shape from the center to create a frame.
-Place the full heart shapes on the prepared baking sheet.

-- Brush the edges of each base heart lightly with water, then place a heart frame on top of each, pressing lightly to secure.
+- Place the full heart shapes on the prepared baking sheet.
+Brush the edges with water, then place a heart frame on top, pressing lightly to secure.

 - In a small bowl, stir together the raspberry jam and lemon juice.
-Spoon about 1 to 1 1/2 teaspoons of the jam mixture into the center of each heart.
+Spoon 1 to 1 1/2 teaspoons of the jam mixture into the center of each heart.

 - Bake the Danishes for 15 to 18 minutes, or until puffed and golden brown.